rails/rails/guides/source/5_1_release_notes.md

 [Pull Request](https://github.com/rails/rails/pull/26836)

-Rails 5.1 will allow managing JavaScript dependencies from NPM via Yarn.
+Rails 5.1 allows managing JavaScript dependencies from NPM via Yarn.
 This will make it easy to use libraries like React, VueJS or any other library from NPM world.
 The Yarn support is integrated with the asset pipeline so that all dependencies will work seamlessly with the